 For instance, areas that house guests more often may require doors of greater detail, whereas informal living areas such as bedrooms and hallways may find a simplified door detail more suitable.

 Double doors leading into a room enhance the space’s grandeur and work exceptionally well in a formal sitting room, like a library, office, or master bedroom.

 Most doors in a home will likely require a broader, more detailed frame.
 Slimmer, more superficial door frames usually work for informal areas.

 However, homes looking for a more modern design can employ the use of sleek lines and discard the notion of a door frame.
-With skirting boards and wall plastering, homeowners can achieve a seamless and simple minimalistic look with the room door.
+With skirting boards and wall plastering, homeowners can achieve a seamless and simple minimalistic look with the HDB bedroom door.

 How Much Space Do You Have?

 Some doors thrive on being space-saving, such as sliding door panels that divide the room.
 These types of doors can be hidden behind a false wall and be employed as an interior design weapon to divide the room, dividing the aesthetic focus of the room.
 Sliding doors are great for this purpose too.